 In the U.S., a support agreement is available for repair and service.
-Refer to the form in the front of the manual.
+Refer to the form that was packaged with the manual.
 For additional information, contact the Calculator Service Center (see the inside of the back cover).

 Regulatory Information